dbkblk/rand_website/pages/features/index.md

 <br>
 **Minor civilizations**
 : The game can be started as minor civilizations.
-Everyone is at war and no diplomacy is possible until the discovering of the writing.
+Everyone is at war and no diplomacy is possible until the discovery of the writing.
 Then, you can try to make peace with your evolved peers, but war can leave unfortunate traces.

 <br>
-**Barbarians evolve !**
+**Barbarians evolve!**
 : Barbarians cities can emerge to minor civilizations as the game evolve.
 A new leader will settle with a brand new army.
 Don't underestimate them, as they can get up to your technology level, and may be, later, the future dominant civilization.

 <br>
 **Dynamic civ names**
-: (*Only works in English and French*) Following the civics chosen by their leaders, civilization can get new names.
+: (*Only works in English and French*) Following the civics chosen by their leaders, civilizations can get new names.
 You might meet the "abyssinian great kingdom", the "english principality", the "arabian city-state of Mecca" or the "mayan rebels".

 <br>
 **Absorb your vassals**